Here’s the Skinny on How to Look Slimmer this Spring

 There are a lot of misconceptions about cellulite, like the myth that you can exercise it away.

 - Cellulite is not reflective of a person’s weight.
 Weight loss will not necessarily reduce the appearance of cellulite, just as someone who has always been thin can have cellulite on their body.

 - Dietary changes won’t work on cellulite.
 Eating healthy is important for your overall health and fitness.
-Unfortunately, you can’t get rid of cellulite by eating oatmeal for breakfast every day or giving up a potato chip habit.
+Unfortunately, you can’t get rid of cellulite by giving up a potato chip habit.

 - Exercise isn’t the solution for cellulite, either.
 Exercise is a good thing and you should be working out regularly to keep your whole body fit and healthy.
 However, no amount of time spent on the elliptical machine is going to erase cellulite.

 - Cellulite is caused by fibrous bands of tissue.
 These bands, called septa, restrict the movement of fat cells and pull at the skin, causing the dimpled look of cellulite.

 Cellfina™ starts with the administration of a local anesthetic in order to make the treatment more comfortable.
 A suction cup will be placed over the area to help hold the skin steady and allow for more precise treatment.* A fine needle is then used to carefully cut those dimple-causing bands, eliminating cellulite one dimple at a time.*